noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

 *   **Introduce the second text (Jojo Rabbit) and its unique take on war.**
  'Jojo rabbit', a film written, directed by, and starring Taika Waititi, is a satirical take on WWII from the perspective of a Johannes "Jojo" Betzle, a 10 year old  boy obsessed with the Nazi regime, and his imaginary friend, Adolf Hitler!

- Jojo and Imaginary-Hitler both believe that Jews are disgusting and deadly creatures, when Jojo finds himself face to face with Elsa, a Jewish girl his mother provided with refuge in her home, his only option is to befriend her, lest he face prosecution for harbouring her.
+ Jojo and Imaginary-Hitler both believe that Jews are disgusting and deadly creatures, however when Jojo finds himself face to face with Elsa, a Jewish girl his mother provided with refuge in her home, his only option is to befriend her, lest he face prosecution for harboring her.

 *   **How does its medium (film) shape the emotional impact or message?**
 'Jojo Rabbit' would undoubtedly impact audiences far less if it were a novel.
 Seeing Hitler's fly through a second story window, hearing the gunfire as Captain K and the other soldiers are executed, or feeling the tension in the air as the Gestapo search Jojo's house are all immersive and dynamic scenes that, for certain, would not be as substantial *on paper*.